Chart Color Schemes

 Infrastructure

-St Leonards has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+St Leonards has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified eight projects likely to impact the area.
-Key projects include Lifestyle St Leonards, Bluff Road Telecommunications Tower, St Leonards Boat Ramp Upgrade, and Seaside Estate.
-The following list details those most relevant.
+Key projects include Lifestyle St Leonards - The Shores, Seaside Estate, Bluff Road Telecommunications Tower, and St Leonards Boat Ramp Upgrade.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.